hku-mars/IKFoM/README.md

 rosbag play YOUR_DOWNLOADED.bag
 ```

 Sample 2.
-In the **Samples** file folder, there is the scource code that applys the **IKFoM** on the original source code from [LINS](https://github.com/ChaoqinRobotics/LINS---LiDAR-inertial-SLAM).
+In the **Sample_2** file folder, there is the scource code that applys the **IKFoM** on the original source code from [LINS](https://github.com/ChaoqinRobotics/LINS---LiDAR-inertial-SLAM).
 Please follow the README.md shown in that repository excepting the step **Compile**, which is modified as:
 ```
 cd ~/catkin_ws/src
 cp -r ~/IKFoM/Samples/LINS---LiDAR-inertial-SLAM LINS---LiDAR-inertial-SLAM